Archive for November, 2010

 Elder Berry Syrup

-Elder berry syrup is a proven remedy for preventing and recovering from the flu, colds, excessive mucus, sore throats, and contains large amounts of antioxidants, potassium, beta carotene, calcium, phosphorus, and vitamin C. Take a tablespoon daily to ward off illness and a teaspoon every 2-3 hours while sick.
-For children under 2, add the syrup to hot water to kill any microbes in the honey.
+Elder berry syrup is a wonderful remedy for wintertime and offers antioxidants, potassium, beta carotene, calcium, phosphorus, and vitamin C. For children under 2, add the syrup to hot water to kill any microbes in the honey.
 You can even drizzle the delicious syrup over pancakes, yogurt, or ice cream!

 - 1 cup fresh or 1/2 cup dried organic Elder berries (harvest blue or black, avoid poisonous reds)